RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 ### What the consideration of non-object oriented interpreters shows us about compatibility

 * New BIFs will always be disruptive.
 They are searched after internal routines, and before external routines: when a new BIF is introduced, some programs will inevitably break.
-(That's most probably the reason why the new .String BIMs of ooRexx have not their counterparts as new BIFs, even if Mike had stated that it would be nice if both sets were as similar as feasible).
-If we has to add Unicode only to object-oriented versions of ooRexx, we could avoid the problem, because only new BIMs would be needed (especially, for the new classes).
+(That's most probably the reason why the new .String BIMs of ooRexx do not have counterparts as new BIFs, even if Mike had stated that it would be nice if both sets were as similar as feasible).
+If we had to add Unicode only to object-oriented versions of ooRexx, we could avoid the problem, because only new BIMs would be needed (especially, for the new classes).

 * If one wants new literals (for example, "string"T for Unicode strings, or "string"C for compatibility/classic strings), we also encounter a compatibility problem: "string"T would be interpreted as "string"||T in old programs, and as a Unicode literal in new programs.
 This problem also applies to object oriented versions of Rexx.